 Your audience aligns with your goal.
 They’ll be most receptive to your message, issue, or cause.
 Who you choose can change the course of your campaign and dramatically impact your reach efficiency.

 You probably already have an idea of who these people are - what they believe, what they care about, and where they stand on your issue.
-Find a prebuilt audience that aligns with the ideal audience in your campaign pitch or use custom audience builder tools - like Tunnl Free's Advanced Search or the Audience Builder in Tunnl Plus - to create your own intersection of multiple available audiences.
+Find a prebuilt audience that aligns with the ideal audience in your campaign pitch or use custom audience builder tools - like Tunnl's Audience Builder - to create your own intersection of multiple available audiences.

 Step 3: Select your geography